-If you are a conformist, you want to experiment with some hitherto unexplored film fields, to delve into different genres, there is hardly a better introduction to this opportunity than the French term called “ew French Extremity.
+If you are a conformist and want to experiment with some hitherto unexplored film fields and delve into different genres, there is hardly a better introduction than the French genre called New French Extremity.

 A new wave of French horror gained momentum at the beginning of the new millennium and spawned a number of promising filmmakers.
 One of many is Alexandre Aja, better known to a global audience for his mostly successful rendition of the cult title “Hills Have Eyes” and a frivolous 3D experiment with piranhas.

-The title of the film faithfully hints and suggests to the viewer what awaits him during the 90 minutes of this tense, bloody game of cat and mouse, inspired by the cult slasher genre titles of the 70s and 80s.
+The title of the film – Haute Tension (translation: High Tension) – faithfully hints and suggests to the viewer what awaits him during the 90 minutes of this tense, bloody game of cat and mouse, inspired by the cult slasher genre titles of the 70s and 80s.

 Marie and Alex, friends and students, decide to go to the village to visit Alex’s parents to get some rest there and prepare for the exams.
 An idyllic house set in solitude, amidst greenery, a dog, a parrot and Alexi’s hospitable parents are a promising formula for a relaxing weekend.